Skip to main content

 Berkeley Tree Ordinance Quick Reference

-Berkeley protects coast live oaks of any size and other native trees at 6-inch DBH or larger under Municipal Code Chapter 6.52.
+Berkeley protects coast live oaks of any size and other native trees at 6-inch trunk diameter or larger under Municipal Code Chapter 6.52.
 Illegal removal triggers $5,000–$10,000 fines plus a mandatory 3:1 tree replacement requirement.
 The EMBER Initiative (effective January 2026) adds defensible space requirements in fire zones.
 Permits require arborist reports and public hearings.

 Note: This summary is for reference only.
 Always verify current requirements with Berkeley Planning & Building Department before proceeding.